-- Builds community.
-Team building activities offer the opportunity for employees to socialize with coworkers who they don’t collaborate closely with in the office.
-This builds a stronger sense of community, which improves morale and decreases turnover.
+- Builds community — Team building activities offer the opportunity for employees to socialize with coworkers who they don’t collaborate closely with in the office.
+This builds a stronger sense of community, which improves morale and boosts employee retention.

-- Promotes time management.
-Many team building activities, such as an escape room, challenge participants to complete a task in a certain amount of time.
+- Promotes time management — Many team building activities, including virtual team building activities, challenge participants to complete a task in a certain amount of time.
 These types of activities build time management and prioritization skills, which reflect back at the office.

 Team Building Is Worth It